corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Over 80% of Pops are a nuked species (excludes non-sapient pops and undesirables)
     * Terraforming Candidate and the empire's main species is nuked
     * Never for Gaia worlds
+* 1.2.3 Machine World and Hive World terraform to Tomb World should check Pop percentage of the planet, not empire

 ## Source Code